orchid-hybrid/match-sagittarius/README.md

 The pattern matcher is based on compiling patterns into instruction sequences that get merged into a tree as an optimization.
 The pattern syntax is quasiquoted forms.

+I was very happy to see it benchmarked on [時の羅針盤＠blog](http://compassoftime.blogspot.co.uk/2015/02/benchmark-of-2-match-libraries.html).
+Thank you!

 # Files

 * `trie.sld` and `trie.scm` implements the algorithm to merge a list of sequences into a tree.